 These DIY bird feeders are perfect for both the novice and the experienced crafter.
-You can use a variety of materials to make these feeders including recycled items, such as cans and jars, or supplies you find at the dollar store.DIY bird feeders are a fun way to watch birds in your backyard.
+You can use a variety of materials to make these feeders, including recycled items, such as cans and jars, or supplies you find at the dollar store.DIY bird feeders are a fun way to watch birds in your backyard.
 One of the greatest joys of the backyard bird watcher is watching the birds come to feeders.
-There is a great feeling of satisfaction when you see a bird feeding from your homemade bird feeder.
+You feel great satisfaction when you see a bird feeding from your homemade bird feeder.
 Feeding the birds has become an expensive hobby for some people, with many high-end store-bought bird feeders.
 These homemade DIY bird feeders are so fun to make, and they are a great way to invite birds and cute feather species into your garden.

 DIY Bird Feeder From A Flower Pot

 As time changes and with it, our ways of spending time outside doing stuff.
-Sometimes, we tend to forget about the small things yet important things, like the friendly welcome from a birdhouse to our garden or balcony.
-Your cute and charming backyard will get a new vibe if you add some awesome bird feeder activity.
+Sometimes, we tend to forget about the small yet important things, like the friendly welcome from a birdhouse to our garden or balcony.
+Your cute and charming backyard will get a new vibe if you add some awesome bird feeder activities.
 Nothing is simpler than DIY.
 Do you want to feed birds in the winter too?
 They cannot go away and stay warm all day, so they will still be around in your garden when it's cold.
-However, they are not always predictable, they sometimes fly away before you have noticed them.
-So, you need to attract them to eat, and this is what the DIY bird feeder is for.
+However, they are not always predictable; they sometimes fly away before you have noticed them.
+So, you need to attract them to eat, which is what the DIY bird feeder is for.